Barmouth Bridge: 21st century

 The viaduct celebrated its 150th anniversary in October 2017 with a fireworks display and special charter trains were run.
 The same month, Bill Kelly, the chief operating officer of Network Rail Wales, spoke of unapproved ambitions to spend around £20 million to secure the long-term future of Barmouth Bridge between 2019 and 2024.
 In late 2017, an "honesty toll" of £1 for adults and 50p for children was introduced with a troll mascot, and the old toll house rebranded as a "troll house".

 In December 2018, it was reported that the future of the bridge was once again in doubt, but a £25 million 3-year restoration project was announced by Network Rail in May 2020.
 Network Rail had considered building a new bridge, involving significant groundwork and piling, but chose refurbishment because timber is lighter and the 1867 structure is considered iconic.

 The steel spans were replaced in 2023.

 The restoration intended to replace like-for-like a large number of timber elements of the viaduct, the metallic spans of the viaduct, as well as the entire 820 m length of track across it.
 The swinging elements of the bridge were not to be restored, but all key mechanisms associated with the swing bridge were to be retained in situ in accordance with the 1988 Grade II* listing of the structure.
-The work was not intended to speed up journeys along the line; the viaduct's long lateral structure gives it limited stability, meaning that maximum speeds of 20 mph for passenger trains and 10 mph for freight will remain.
-FSC-certified greenheart hardwood was sourced by NR from Guyana for its long track record of use in challenging applications, and preservative treatment is unnessary as it is resistant to attack by shipworm and wood rotting fungi.
+The work was not intended to speed up journeys along the line; the viaduct's long lateral structure gives it limited stability, meaning that maximum speeds of 35 km/h for passenger trains and 15 km/h for freight (changed from 20 mph and 10 mph respectively upon the introduction of the European Rail Traffic Management System on the line in 2010) will remain.
+FSC-certified greenheart hardwood was sourced by NR from Guyana for its long track record of use in challenging applications, and preservative treatment is unnecessary as it is resistant to attack by shipworm and wood rotting fungi.